KremzeeqOrg/fruit-project-infra/README.md

 - [3 AWS Dynamo DB tables](./terraform/modules/dynamo_db/main.tf): These are target Dynamo DB tables, which scraped records from external APIs are pushed to for the project.

+## Run Terraform via GitHub Actions

+- Review Github Actions workflow [here](.github/workflows/main_workflow.yml) to see steps for provisioning resources
+- Basically, a Terraform plan is raised when a pr is raised and the pr is decorated with the plan for review
+- When a pr is merged, a Terraform plan, fllowed by Terraform apply is run with an auto-approve option.
+If it fails, raise another pr to resolve the bug.

 ## Run Terraform locally

 ### Prerequisittes